-I came across this article that clearly indicates why early care and education opportunities matter for Children to Flourish.
+I came across this article that clearly indicates why early childhood education opportunities matter for children to flourish.
 A lack of education during the first five years of our children lives is having a negative impact on our country's workforce.
 I believe each child should have every opportunity to reach full potential and experience the joy of learning.
 I truly believe in early childhood education.
 Please speak to your congressman or senator and tell them that you want early childhood education to be a reality for ALL our children.
 Thank you.
 Aurea Ortiz

 October 10, 2013 8:00 am • By Julie Blum / [email protected]

 COLUMBUS -- A lack of education for children during the first five years of their lives is having a negative impact on the nation's work force.

 That is what a group of about 40 educators and community members were told Wednesday by representatives with Nebraska’s Early Childhood Business Roundtable, a group that is stressing the importance of early education to business leaders across the state.

 “This issue of the first five years is increasingly important and that if we miss an opportunity here, it’s probably a costly thing to miss,” said Columbus Sen. Paul Schumacher, who attended the forum hosted by Jim Krieger, chairperson of the roundtable and chief financial officer of Gallup, at the Columbus Area Chamber of Commerce.

 Krieger presented various ways the gap in early childhood education is affecting businesses, including work force productivity and development issues.

 He said 93 million adults in America are functionally illiterate, and there are widespread deficiencies among high school graduates in writing, verbal and critical thinking skills needed for entry-level jobs.